chiskas2/333-RGB-LED-MiniCube/README.md

 The value was experimentatally determined, and was what my RGB LEDs seemed to be the most white with (while still having a conservative current load).
 It totalled about 8.5 mA for a fully lit RGB LED.
 Times 3 = 25.5 mA for one row, and thus below Arduino's max of 40 mA pr. pin.
 In addition any one row pin is only on for 1/9th the time.

     NOTE!
-Keep the total max current for one row (3 RGB LEDs as white on one row pin) within Arduino specs!
+Keep the total max current for one row (3 RGB LEDs as white on one row pin) within 40 mA!

     Sidenote: There's a 200 mA limit total for all pins regardless!
    (Atmega 328P datasheet, Table 28.1: http://ww1.microchip.com/downloads/en/DeviceDoc/Atmel-7810-Automotive-Microcontrollers-ATmega328P_Datasheet.pdf#G1411831)